Skip to main content

 Careers and placements

-Our graduates will have a broad spectrum of knowledge relating to the specialised subject and variety of skills, making them highly attractive both to potential employers and research establishments.
-Preparing for, and leading towards, the PhD in Music, the MA has been designed to provide graduates with advanced knowledge, understanding and skills in the chosen area of study.
+You’ll gain a broad spectrum of knowledge relating to music and a variety of skills, making you highly attractive to both potential employers and research establishments.
+The MA in Music programme has been designed to provide you with advanced knowledge, understanding, and skills in your chosen area of study.
+It is ideal preparation for progression into practice or a research pathway, such as our PhD in Music.

 Placements

-While there are no placements for the Music Education pathway, the School of Music may facilitate optional half-day site visits to pre-tertiary institutes will offer opportunities for students to address a specific educational need, experience. and interest.
+While there are no placements, the programme may facilitate site visits to pre-tertiary institutes that will offer opportunities for students to pursue a specific educational need, experience. and interest.
 Activities may include teaching, taking workshops, rehearsing/directing, or observing, all with a teacher present.
-There will also be the possibility of hosting school visits to the School of Music.
+There will also be the possibility of hosting school visits on campus.

 Fieldwork